vfarcic/vfarcic.github.io/articles/better-programmer.md

 **Q:** Do you feel pressured to work all the time?
 How demanding is your job and how demanding is coding, software, etc?

 **A:** I am under a lot of pressure.
 We all are.
 Our industry is changing so fast that keeping up is very hard.
 It's a race, and many are falling behind.
 Trying to stay in is hard, and it requires a lot of discipline and time.
 Luckily, I am fortunate not to experience pressures that many others are experiencing.
 CloudBees is a company that believes in people.
 There is a lot of trust and, as a result, there is no management pressure.
-Nobody breads behind my neck and asks for status every hour or insists on working 29 hours a day.
+Nobody is breathing down my neck and asking for status every hour or insists on working 29 hours a day.
 In other words, I receive no pressure from my company but from the industry itself.
 It's hard to keep your head above water when winds are constantly changing direction.

 **Q:** If you could learn one new technology, language, etc. what would you want to learn and why?
 (Ex: Ruby on Rails, or deep learning)